brianlimkc/Portfolio_Prophet/README.md

 A fully responsive stock portfolio tracking and forecast app, which leverages Facebook Prophet to provide basic forecasts of whether you should hold, buy or sell a stock.

+Link to the repo for the front end here -

 Try it out here - https://portfolio-prophet.herokuapp.com/

 ### Tech Used